Chow Chow Dog | Temperament, Life Span, Mix | Pictures, Videos

 Yes, In The Grooming of chow, its double coat requires the right amount of brushing especially the rough skin.
 Daily brushing is necessary to minimize the shedding of dead hair.

-Occasional baths with proper drying are essential because of the thick coat.
-The breed has a high susceptibility to fleas nails require regular clipping ears need to be checked for wax buildup and teeth need to be brushed regularly.
+Occasional baths with proper drying are essential because of the thick coat and The breed has a high susceptibility to fleas nails require regular clipping ears need to be checked for wax buildup and teeth need to be brushed regularly.

-Chow chow dog grooming should start from puppyhood so he can live a comfortable life.
-These dogs do best with an experienced adult family if they are good at petting it.
+Chow chow dog grooming should start from puppyhood so he can live a comfortable life Also these dogs do best with an experienced adult family if they are good at petting them.

 Chow puppies do have a lot of health issues the most common being elbow and hip dysplasia.
 So in general, Chows thrive in cold climates they are prone to several health issues including hip and elbow dysplasia they should be brushed daily.